 You may have underestimated the effect of the relationship you and your friend shared.
 A study has revealed how strong social relationships increase our chances of a longer life.
 Good friendships are associated with lower levels of stress and anxiety, and a long, happy life.
 No wonder you’re asking how you can get over a friendship breakup.

-I’m sorry if you’ve lost the Ron Weasley to your Harry Potter, but we must move on.
+I’m really sorry if you’ve lost the Ron Weasley to your Harry Potter, but we must move on.
+The dumps aren’t a good place to dwell in.
 Here’s how to get over a best friend breakup…

 1. Roses are red, you’re down with the blues…